 I began this program with a relationship to fire similar to others who have grown up camping and enjoying the occasional winter night by the living room fire.
 I loved playing music with friends and family around a fire pit at the campsite.
 I loved making a fire in the fireplace on a chilly December night.
 It’s always been more than just warmth or ambiance.
-It just felt right, and until the The Immersion at Wilderness Awareness School, I never explored why that was.
+It just felt right, and until The Immersion, I never explored why that was.

 The second thing that has deepened my connection to fire is the ceremony of bringing fire forth.
 Before this program, I would have called this process, “lighting a fire.”
 Now I know it as a much more intimate and connected process, that doesn’t always succeed in bringing fire.